tailscale/terms-and-conditions/privacy-policy/index.md

 **Tailscale Privacy Policy**

-Effective Date: August 14, 2025
+Effective Date: August 25, 2025

 Tailscale (as defined in our Terms of Service or MSA, as applicable to you, "Tailscale", "we", "our" or "us") allows customers and individuals to directly connect servers, computers, mobile devices, and cloud instances in a simple mesh VPN network, in which every connection is encrypted.

 Tailscale is committed to transparency in our processing of information.
-This Privacy Policy describes how we collect, use, disclose and protect information from and about you through our websites [tailscale.com](https://www.tailscale.com), [login.tailscale.com](https://login.tailscale.com) and any other website or mobile application that links to this Privacy Policy (the "Site"), mesh VPN services (the "Tailscale Solution"), and any other interactions (e.g., customer support, events, our social media pages, community engagement, and other communications) that you may have with us (all of these offerings collectively referred to herein as the "Services").
+This Privacy Policy describes how we collect, use, disclose and protect information from and about you through our websites [tailscale.com](https://www.tailscale.com/), [login.tailscale.com](https://login.tailscale.com/) and any other website or mobile application that links to this Privacy Policy (the "Site"), mesh VPN services (the "Tailscale Solution"), AI gateway services (“Aperture”), privileged access management services (“PAM”), and any other interactions (e.g., customer support, events, our social media pages, community engagement, and other communications) that you may have with us (all of these offerings collectively referred to herein as the "Services").

 **PLEASE READ THIS PRIVACY POLICY CAREFULLY TO UNDERSTAND HOW WE HANDLE YOUR INFORMATION.
 IF YOU DO NOT AGREE TO THIS PRIVACY POLICY, PLEASE DO